 Brewgooder is the first and largest social enterprise brewer operating in the UK, and is the only craft beer that allows its customers to act philanthropically whilst drinking beer.

-Francesca James, co-founder of the Royal Bank of Scotland Great British Entrepreneur Awards, said: “Alan is a fantastic example to other social enterprise entrepreneurs on how to combine a strong social focus with a scalable and exciting business.
+Francesca James, co-founder of the Great British & Northern Irish Entrepreneur Awards, said: “Alan is a fantastic example to other social enterprise entrepreneurs on how to combine a strong social focus with a scalable and exciting business.

 “Alan thoroughly deserves both the Entrepreneur for Good Award and the Great British Entrepreneur of the Year award for the region.
 Team GBEA look forward to keeping a close-eye on Alan’s progress in the coming months.”